-This summer and early fall, a wave of devastating violence sent hundreds of thousands of persecuted Rohingya people fleeing their homes in Burma, filling the news with brutal stories of a people under fire.
+In the summer and fall of 2017, a wave of devastating violence sent hundreds of thousands of persecuted Rohingya people fleeing their homes in Burma, filling the news with brutal stories of a people under fire.
 Here’s a primer on the crisis.

 Who are the Rohingya people?

 The Rohingya people are an ethnic minority group from the Rakhine State of Burma.
 They have a unique language and culture, and while they live in a predominantly Buddhist country, the majority of Rohingya people are Muslim.

-The Rohingya people have lived in Burma for centuries, yet they are reviled as outsiders, accused of being illegal immigrants from Bangladesh.
-In 1982, the Burmese government stripped them of their citizenship, and through subsequent waves of violence destroyed their communities and denied them freedom of movement in the country they call home.
+The Rohingya community has lived in Burma for centuries, yet they are reviled as outsiders, accused of being illegal immigrants from Bangladesh.
+In 1982, the Burmese government stripped Rohingya residents of their citizenship, and through subsequent waves of violence destroyed their communities and denied them freedom of movement in the country they call home.

 How large is the Rohingya community in Burma?

 How did tensions escalate?

-In 1962, a military coup in Burma hurled the country into a military dictatorship that has severely oppressed many ethnic minorities including the Rohingya people.
+In 1962, a military coup in Burma hurled the country into a military dictatorship that has severely oppressed many ethnic minorities, including the Rohingya community.

-Because of ethnic, religious and political differences—and because of shifting demographics— Rohingya and Rakhine Buddhists have long been entangled in a cycle of tension, flare ups of violence, and retaliation.
-The Burmese military has consistently stoked violence against them and suppressed their uprisings with brutal force.
+Because of ethnic, religious and political differences—and because of shifting demographics—Rohingya Muslims and Rakhine Buddhists have long been entangled in a cycle of tension, flare-ups of violence, and retaliation.
+The Burmese military has consistently stoked violence against Rohingya people and suppressed their uprisings with brutal force.

-In 1982, the military regime passed a citizenship law that gradually rendered the Rohingya people stateless.
-To this day, Rohingya people in northern Rakhine State require authorization from the Burmese and Rakhine authorities to travel between and even within towns.
+In 1982, the military regime passed a citizenship law that gradually rendered Rohingya residents stateless.
+Ever since, Rohingya people in northern Rakhine State have needed authorization from the Burmese and Rakhine authorities to travel between and even within towns.
 In June 2012, after a new wave of violence, Burma’s security forces forced many of the state’s Rohingya population into Internally Displaced Person camps.